 This field requires excellent communication skills and workers must be detail-oriented.
 Although nuclear medicine technologists must be able to work independently, they do interact with patients and their families.
 In working with large equipment and moving patients during tests, a fair amount of physical ability is necessary for this career.

 About two-thirds of all nuclear medicine technologist jobs are in hospitals.
 These professionals are also employed in offices of physicians or in medical and diagnostic laboratories.
-Relatively speaking, this is a small occupation within health care.
-Not only are these highly trained professionals in demand, but job growth is expected to be greater than that of most other occupations as health care needs in the community continue to grow.
-In 2006, the median annual earnings of nuclear medicine technologists was $62,300.
+A specialized niche within health care, these highly trained professionals are not only in great demand, but job growth is expected to be greater than that of most other occupations as health care needs in the community continue to grow.